 - 1. Open a browser window and navigate to the Jenkins server URL. - 2.
-From the Jenkins menu, select Jenkins > Manage Jenkins > Configure System.
+From the Jenkins menu, select Jenkins > Manage Jenkins > System.

-3. To analyze (translate or scan) your project locally with Fortify Static Code Analyzer, create a Jenkins environment variable to specify the location of the Fortify Static Code Analyzer executable.
+3. To analyze (translate or scan) your project locally with Fortify Static Code Analyzer, you can create a Jenkins environment variable to specify the location of the Fortify Static Code Analyzer executable.
+Otherwise, the Fortify Jenkins Plugin looks for the executable on the system Path variable.

-You can optionally create Jenkins environment variables to specify the location of a required build tool executable.
-However, you can also use build tools that you have set up with the Jenkins Global Tool Configuration in the Fortify Jenkins Plugin.
+You can use build tools that you have set up with the Jenkins Global Tool Configuration in the Fortify Jenkins Plugin.
+Alternatively, you can create Jenkins environment variables to specify the location of a required build tool executable.